Russian Black Terrier

 A young Black Russian Terrier A young Black Russian Terrier

 In May 1984, the 'Black Russian Terrier' was recognized by the FCI with Breed Standard #327 and released to the general public.
 In 1986, these dogs were decorated for their bravery when used to dig out victims of the Chernobyl nuclear disaster.
-Despite their 'secret' status as time went by, a number of puppies were given away and became favourites of some of the Russian households.
+Despite their 'secret' status as time went by, a number of puppies were given away and became favourites of Russian households.

-In 1991, the Iron Curtain came down, opening the door for the Russian Black Terrier to be exported.
+In 1991, the Iron Curtain came down, opening the door for the Black Russian Terrier to be exported.
 Englishwoman, Violet Slade brought the first pair into Britain, she described them as:'

 the most ruthlessly and cleverly bred dog ever known and yet its very existence has been shrouded in secrecy for half a century'

-Because of this, it took until October, 1997 for Violet Slade's dream of owning a Russian Black Terrier from Soviet Russia in England to finally came true!
+Because of this, it took until October, 1997 for Violet Slade's dream of owning a Black Russian Terrier from Soviet Russia in England to finally came true!
 This is her story:

-The Black Russian Terrier in the UK
+The Black Russian Terrier arrives in the UK

 Violet with one of her Black Russian Terriers Violet with one of her Black Russian Terriers

 A teacher Violet had befriended when she was in Russia, arranged to purchase two Russian Black Terrier pups on her behalf.
 These were 8-week-old 'Ludwic' and 12-week-old 'Nina'.
 He put them into a large wooden box labelled 'Moscow State Circus' and took them to one of the Russian Airports.
 Violet also arranged for her vet to meet the plane when it arrived at Heathrow Airport in London.
-When the officials demanded the box be opened, he convinced them that the pups were Poodle showdogs.
+When the officials demanded the box be opened, the vet convinced them that the pups were Poodle showdogs.
 The vet then successfully oversaw the difficult job of supervising humongous amount of paperwork, and gave the pups a clean bill of health.

 History of the Russian Black Terrier in Australia